Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-One recognizes in the right-hand side the known positive-definite expression for the energy flux at 1.5PN order.
-Indeed the effective quadrupole moment which appears in the parenthesis of~\eqref{balance15PN} agrees with the tail-modified \emph{radiative} quadrupole moment $\mathrm{U}_{ij}$ parametrizing the field in the far zone; see Eq.~\eqref{U2tail} where we recall that $\mathrm{M}_L$ and $\mathrm{I}_L$ are identical up to 2.5PN order.
+where $E$ denotes a functional of the matter in the source made of conservative terms and also, consistently with the approximation, of 2.5PN, 3.5PN and 4PN dissipative terms.
+The constant $11/12$ depends on the gauge and corresponds to a total time-derivative in the right-hand side of \eqref{balance15PN}, which can thus be transferred to the left-hand side.
+In the right-hand side one recognizes (minus) the positive-definite expression for the energy flux at 1.5PN order.
+Indeed, as we shall prove in \ref{sec:gravtails} [see Eqs. \eqref{Uij15PN} and \eqref{relationMijIij}], the effective quadrupole moment which appears in the parenthesis of \eqref{balance15PN} agrees with the tail-modified \emph{radiative} quadrupole moment $\dU_{ij}$ parametrizing the field in the far zone.